MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-paid.md

 # Get started with a paid subscription

 This article explains how to create a new environment after your organization has purchased a Dynamics 365 Customer Insights subscription.
-Contact us to help you with the purchase.
-The contact options are listed on the [Dynamics 365 Customer Insights website](https://dynamics.microsoft.com/ai/customer-insights/).
+If you'd like to purchase Customer Insights, our contact options are listed on the [Dynamics 365 Customer Insights website](https://dynamics.microsoft.com/ai/customer-insights/).

 If you're looking to try the service and the features, see [Set up a trial environment](get-started-trial.md).